-A major fire accident occurred on December 20, 2020, and caused damage to some buildings, equipment, construction in progress, and inventories, and spread to several nearby factories, of which property was impaired and business operation was interrupted.
-In 2020, the Company derecognized damaged buildings, equipment and construction in progress of \$401,187, and the inventories of \$175,565, and accrued for the damage loss for nearby damaged companies of \$509,076.
-The total disaster loss is \$1,085,828.
+A major fire occurred on December 20, 2020, and caused damage to some of the Company's buildings, equipment, construction in progress and inventories, and spread to several nearby plants, resulting in damage to their property and interruption of their operations.
+In 2020, the Company derecognized damaged assets, including buildings, equipment and construction in progress and inventories and estimated the amount of fire indemnity for the nearby companies.